cwaring/ucan.xyz/scripts/templates/guides/getting-started.md

 ## Core Specifications

 ### [UCAN Delegation](/delegation/)
 The foundation of UCAN - how to create and delegate capabilities.
+Delegation provides a way to "transfer authority without transferring cryptographic keys".

 **Key features:**
-- Cryptographically verifiable
+- Cryptographically verifiable container
-- Hierarchical authority
+- Batched capabilities with hierarchical authority
-- Expiration times
+- Expiration times (`exp`) and optional "not before" (`nbf`)
-- Policy language for conditions
+- Policy language for fine-grained conditions

 ### [UCAN Invocation](/invocation/)
-How to execute the capabilities you've been delegated.
+How to exercise the capabilities you've been delegated.
+An invocation expresses the intention to execute delegated capabilities.

 **Key features:**
-- Clear intention to act
+- Clear intention to act (command to perform)
-- Proof of authorization
+- Proof of authorization via delegation chain
 - Execution receipts
-- Causal relationships
+- Causal relationships between invocations

 ### [UCAN Revocation](/revocation/)
 How to revoke capabilities after they've been issued.

 **Key features:**
-- Manual invalidation
+- Manual invalidation of delegations
 - Revocation chains
-- Last resort security
+- Last resort security mechanism

 ## Common Use Cases